Reokodoku/listinfo/README.md

-# listpasswd
+# listinfo

-A terminal program that parse the /etc/passwd file in a table.
+A terminal program that parse some Linux files in a table.

 ## How to build
 ```shell